Owaix/ESG/README.md

-# Frontend Mentor - Easybank landing page solution
+# Frontend Mentor - imowais landing page solution

-This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).
+This is a solution to the [imowais landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/imowais-landing-page-WaUhkoDN).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents